pmandreoli/DocumentationFlavourAndDocker/source/galaxy_docker.rst

 ---------------------

 #########################################################
-Location of principal directories inside the Galaxydocker
+Location of main directories inside the Galaxydocker
 #########################################################

 the mains Galaxy directory are present in ``/export``: